developer0hye/Yolo_Label/README.md

  When I use the pre-existing program to annotate a training set for YOLO V3, I am sooooooooooo bored...

- So I thought about Why this is so fxxking bored??
+ So I thought about why it is so fxxking bored??

  And I found that anwer.

- The answer is that pre-existing programs are not 'sensitive' Baaaaam!
+ The answer is that pre-existing programs are not **sensitive**.

+ So I decided to make a **sesnsitive** image labeling tool for object detection.

+ ## SHOW ME YOUR SENSITIVE IMAGE LABELING TOOL!!

  See the below picture!
+It's the
 ![uibaaaam](https://user-images.githubusercontent.com/35001605/47629477-a8d9ac00-db7e-11e8-90e4-be3b71e1a2ca.PNG)

+ ## WTF?
+  Sorry